DataDog/integrations-core/tekton/README.md

 ### Installation

-The Tekton check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.52.0, the Tekton check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

+**WARNING**: This check uses [OpenMetrics](https://docs.datadoghq.com/integrations/openmetrics/) to collect metrics from the OpenMetrics endpoint Tekton can expose, which requires Python 3.

 ### Configuration